 Stablecoin: A stablecoin is a type of cryptocurrency that has a fixed price with the intention of offering stability to those who want little to no volatility while dealing with cryptocurrencies.
 They are often backed by a reserve asset like the USD or gold.

-Stake: A n amount of crypto funds set aside as collateral
+Stake: A number of crypto funds set aside as collateral.

 Store of Value: A feature of an asset that allows it to be stored, exchanged and retrieved.